Building a Composable Storefront: Prerequisites, Setup, and Common Pitfalls

 What’s the minimum Commerce Cloud version?

 Commerce Cloud 1905 or later.
-For best support, use the latest version (2211+).
+For best support, use the latest (2211+).
 Check SAP’s compatibility matrix.

 How do I handle multi-site setups?

 The storefront supports multiple base sites from a single deployment, each with its own theme, language config, and CMS content.
+Neat if you’re running several brands off one codebase.

 Do I need separate builds for B2B and B2C?